Jmtechh/Giving-users-access-to-another-users-mailbox-in-Outlook/README.md

 <h2>Description</h2>
-The goal of this lab is to access another user's Outlook account by configuring permission settings through the Microsoft 365 Admin Center.
+The aim of this lab is to access another user's Outlook account by configuring permission settings through the Microsoft 365 Admin Center.

 <h2>Utilities Used</h2>